 • Low (risk factor): Below 40 mg/dL for men, below 50 mg/dL for women

 Regular physical activity is one of the most effective ways to raise HDL.
-Smoking lowers it significantly.
+Even 30 minutes of brisk walking five days a week produces measurable improvements within a few months.
+Smoking lowers HDL significantly — quitting raises it noticeably within weeks.

 Triglycerides